 Finding people in poor law records

-We have indexes for the General Registers of the Poor, Registers of Applications for Poor Relief, and Children's Separate Registers.
-These indexes are held at our Old Aberdeen House office and were created by the Aberdeen and North East Scotland Family History Society who hold copies of the indexes at their King Street research centre.
+We have indexes for the General Registers of the Poor, Registers of Applications for Poor Relief, and Children's Separate Registers, created by the Aberdeen & North East Scotland Family History Society (the indexes are also available at their King Street research centre).
+The indexes for 1845 - 1900 are available to search via the ANEFHS's databank.
 The indexes list the names of people who appear in the registers listed above, but not necessarily everyone in receipt of poor relief in the parish.